Tikanga Māori and the Law: The Evolving Landscape

 Mr. Neuton Lambert, Senior Associate, Wackrow Panoho & Associates

 Neuton graduated from The University of Auckland with an LLB and was admitted in 2015.
 He is also a fluent speaker of te reo Māori.
 He began his legal career as a Barrister at an Auckland based law chambers specialising in Te Tiriti o Waitangi and Māori Legal matters and spent some time working with senior counsel in the District Court.
 Neuton has acted for individuals, hapū and iwi clients in diverse matters in the Waitangi Tribunal including district inquiries, urgent inquiries, and kaupapa inquiries.
-Neuton joined Wackrow Williams & Davies in 2018 and has been able to broaden his expertise into areas of practice such as employment law, relationship property and estate matters as well as advising Māori Land Trusts.
+Neuton joined Wackrow Williams & Davies in 2018 and has been able to broaden his expertise into areas of practice such as employment law, relationship property and estate matters as well as advising Māori Land Trusts and Incorporations.
 Now a part of the senior legal team at Wackrow Panoho & Associates, Neuton enjoys his mahi and mentoring new lawyers who have a passion for the law.
 In 2023, Neuton was appointed to the board for ACART (Advisory Committee on Assisted Reproductive Technology), a role that he will hold for the next three years.

 Kylee Katipo, Managing Associate, McCaw Lewis